 Small amounts of garlic that may be eaten as part of the diet are unlikely to cause drug interactions.
 However, larger amounts as may be taken as supplements may interact with drugs that prevent blood clots (such as warfarin), increasing risk of bleeding.
 Thus, garlic should not be eaten or taken as a supplement 2 weeks before surgery or before a dental procedure.

-Garlic may interact with drugs used to treat human immunodeficiency virus (HIV) infections (such as saquinavir) making them less effective, and may interact with drugs that decrease blood sugar levels Drug Treatment of Diabetes Mellitus Many people with diabetes require drugs to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
-There are two types of diabetes mellitus Type 1, in which the... read more causing excessive decreases in blood sugar levels.
+Garlic may interact with drugs used to treat human immunodeficiency virus (HIV) infections (such as saquinavir) making them less effective, and may interact with drugs that decrease blood sugar levels Medication Treatment of Diabetes Mellitus Many people with diabetes require medication to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
+There are two types of diabetes mellitus Type 1, in which... read more causing excessive decreases in blood sugar levels.

 Garlic can also add to the effects of blood pressure–lowering drugs and thus lower blood pressure too much.
 Garlic can also interact with tacrolimus (a drug to prevent rejection of a transplanted organ), resulting in increased levels of tacrolimus and liver damage.
 Animal studies have shown that garlic decreases isoniazid levels.